 These are made from thin material designed to protect your skin and reflect the sun – contributing to keeping you cool – rather than adding warmth, as is the goal of most arm warmers (as the name suggests…).

 Cycling gloves are useful year-round, providing warmth in winter and, in the case of mitts (fingerless gloves), some cushioning in summer.

 Beyond giving your hands some protection, they’ll also improve your grip on sweaty days and can stop the backs of your hands from getting burnt.

 You’ll still need to remember to apply sunscreen to your fingers because the backs of your hands are constantly exposed to the sun while cycling.

 Hot, sweaty feet can be an unpleasant side-effect of summer cycling.

 Synthetic summer cycling socks are thinner than regular socks, with a mesh-like construction to encourage airflow and wicking.
 Lightweight Merino socks work well for multi-day rides because the natural antibacterial properties can prevent unwanted smells from building up.

 When choosing cycling shoes, it’s worth remembering that your feet will swell a little on long rides, and especially in the heat.
 Selecting something with enough width (wide cycling shoes are available) and considering whether the shoe has any vents to promote airflow is a good idea.

-Sunglasses are a must for summer rides.
+Sunglasses are a cycling essential, whatever the weather, particularly for summer rides.
 Eyes can burn too and that can leave you feeling pretty sore.

-Crucially, however, sunglasses aren’t just for keeping the sun out of your eyes – they’ll also protect you from dust, flies and dirt kicked up from the road or trail, too.
+Crucially, however, sunglasses aren’t just for keeping the sun out of your eyes – they’ll also protect you from dust, flies and dirt kicked up from the road or trail.